Advanced installation

 The SKE Operator includes a custom resource definition (CRD) for managing SKE.
 Only one instance of SKE can be created by the SKE Operator in a given cluster.

-To deploy SKE, create a file named ske-instance.yaml
+To deploy SKE, create a file named ske-instance.yaml with the following contents:

 apiVersion: platform.syntasso.io/v1alpha1